GodHybrid/RiskOfSlimeRain/to-do.md

 		* Graphics work as intended.
 * [x][x]Life Savings - generates 1 copper coin every 3 seconds.\
 **Stacking effect:** +1 copper generation rate.\
 		* Works as intended.
-(Gives money whenever player opens inventory)
+(Gives money whenever player opens inventory)\
+		* No graphics needed.
 * [x][ ]Paul's Goat Hoof - increases movement speed by 20%.\
 **Stacking effect:** Further increases movement speed by 20%, caps at around 25.\
-		* Works as intended. *Definitely needs rebalancing.*\
+		* Works as intended.\
 		* Missing effect sprites.
 * [x][x]Snake Eyes - falling below 10% increases the critical chance by 6%.
 The effect 6 times.\
 **Stacking effect:** Further increases crit chance by 3% for each time the player's in peril.\
-		* Works as intended. *As the shrines don't exist yet, the activation requirements have been changed.
+		* Works as intended. *As the shrines don't exist yet, the activation requirements have been changed to a state of peril(<2% HP).
 Will need to change them once the shrines are in.*\
 		* Graphics work as intended.
 * [x][ ]Soldier's Syringe - Increased attack speed by 15%.\
 **Stacking effect:**  further increase by 15%, up to 13 times, maxing at +195%.\